jhidding/adhesion-code/adhesion_example.md

 }
 ```

-### Generate initial conditions
+#### Generate initial conditions

-The `box` section of the configuration should contain an entry for `N` and `L`, the logical and physical box sizes respectively.
+We create a `BoxParam` instance and generate the initial potential.

 ``` {.cpp #workflow}
 std::clog << "# Using box with parameters:\n"